-(Click on underlined title to see one more photo and more description)(Photos by Bri Weldon) Twenty footer growing at Rancho Santa Ana Botanic Garden near Pomona.
+(Click on underlined title to see more photos and more description)(two upper photos by Bri Weldon) Twenty footer growing at Rancho Santa Ana Botanic Garden near Pomona.
 Native from northwestern Baja to barely on the U.S. side of the border near San Ysidro.
-With adequate water and wind protection can get to around 20 feet, growing about six inches per year.
-Has beautiful white bark for the majority of the year, and tends to turn light brownish during the coolest months.
+With adequate water and wind protection can get to around 20 feet, growing about six inches to one foot per year.

 Below, closeup from patio above, on south side of garage: